-Students are required to complete a criminal history check through the Department of Human Services as a prerequisite to taking any of the Early Childhood Education lab.
-All Early Childhood Education courses must be completed with a grade of C or higher.
-The science option of SCI 121/121L or SCI 122/ 122L cannot be taken by Internet.
-Infant/Child CPR and first aid are required before the CA or AS is conferred.
+Students are required to complete a criminal history check through the Department of Human Services as a prerequisite to taking any of the ECE labs.
+Infant/Child CPR and First Aid are required before the Certificate of Achievement or the Associate in Science is conferred.